sombaner/GitHubcopilot-hackathon-challenge-Realtime-order-management-system/README.md

 Use GitHub Copilot to:

-- Parse ER/class diagrams into code models
+- **Use image capability to analyze ER/class diagrams into code models**
 - Scaffold REST/in-memory data services
 - Generate UI components: list, detail view, filters, and metrics
 - Implement state management and logic